Ch1lliJam/ICS-Timetabler/README.md

 last two points addressed by short term solution of downloading ics file each time user logs in, and checks if new lectures added in ics file then updating to database

 - ~~limiting max lectures shown at once to 20, then allowing user to do 20 more etc (retrieve all and then javascript to only show 20, etc)~~

+- ~~every time user refreshes page (so at top of view_lectures page, call the removeOldLectures function from the ics_processor.php so the user doesn't see old lectures)~~

 ### How to test ical functionality:
 - login with a created account